Simple Parallelism Without Data Races

 Rule 2.
 Reading or modifying a

-.
-The same goes for any element of acontended
+mutablefield is not allowed if the record iscontended.
+The same goes for any element of acontendedarray.

 Taken together, these two rules guarantee data-race freedom: it’s not allowed for two domains to access the same location in memory if either of them could possibly modify it.